kvv002/Inventrom/Question3/README.md

 # TwitterRobo
 LikeTweepy.py  -  Likes tweets with #IOT,
-Like_boltiot  -  Likes recent tweets of @boltiot, TwitterBot  -  Lists all the followers, twitterBotFollowings - Lists all the followings
+Like_boltiot.py  -  Likes recent tweets of @boltiot, TwitterBot.py  -  Lists all the followers,
+twitterBotFollowings.py - Lists all the followings